ThomasThelen/upxUnpacker/README.md

 This is to be used on UPX versions ranging from 3.06 to 3.91.

 ##Instructions
-To use the script first open the executable file in x64dbg.
+To use the script, first open the executable file in x64dbg.
 Next, load the script and run it.